 PRP with Laser and Radiofrequency Treatments

-Laser and radiofrequency therapy has been combined with platelet-rich plasma to enhance results, with studies showing a therapeutic role in the treatment of acne scarring and facial aging.
-Platelet-rich plasma can be injected intradermally after laser therapy to provide a synergistic result, although it is also used topically.
-Not only does it provide local growth factors for healing, it has been demonstrated to decrease redness after laser treatment and accelerate healing.
+For the deepest acne scarring we can combine radiofrequency microneedling therapy with platelet-rich plasma to enhance results, with studies showing a therapeutic role in the treatment of acne scarring and facial aging.
+Platelet-rich plasma can be injected intradermally after radiofrequency microneedling therapy to provide a synergistic result, although it is also used topically.
+Not only does it provide local growth factors for healing, it has been demonstrated to decrease redness after radiofrequency treatment and accelerate healing.
 Positive results for facial aging treated with platelet-rich plasma and laser therapy are demonstrated as early as one treatment with three sessions showed maximum results.
 Studies show statistically significant improvement in skin elasticity for patients receiving combination therapy.
 Also demonstrated was a more obvious improvement in skin color, texture, and pore size.

 Safety of PRP

 As platelet-rich plasma is an autologous product, as it is self donated, and is considered safe and free from communicable diseases.
 Sterility should be practiced and platelet-rich plasma harvesting should only be done by a licensed and regulated medical professional and overseen by a physician.
 If you do not see a physician for your PRP treatment, you should question why not.
 Minor complications include transient swelling, bruising, redness and crusting, all of which are injection-related.
 Subjective feeling of skin tightness is transient.